chandlerbing65nm/Cassava-Leaf-Disease-Classification/README.md

 ## Inference
 Open [ViT-Inference.ipynb](https://github.com/chandlerbing65nm/Cassava-Leaf-Disease-Classification/blob/main/ViT_Inference.ipynb) and click open in colab.

 Again, manually run each cell until you reach the cell \***Helper Functions (perform this twice)**\*.
 You should perform this twice since it will be an error in the first run.
-Google Colab had a problem with the \***cv.imread()**\* function.
+Google Colab had a problem with the \***cv.imread()**\* and \***plt.imread()**\* functions.

 In the \***Main Inference Loop**\* cell, be aware that you should replace this line:
 ```python
 model.load_state_dict(torch.load('output/fold_{}/{}_fold_{}_{}'.format(fold, CFG['model_arch'], fold, epoch)))
 ```

 with the directory of which you saved your model checkpoints from training.
+But if you already placed the model checkpoints in the output folder, you're good to go.

 Alternatively, you can run my [notebook in kaggle](https://www.kaggle.com/chandlertimm/vit-inference).
 Click edit and select GPU in the resources.
+You can run-all automatically, no errors will be encountered unlike in colab.

 My inference loss and accuracy are:
 - [x] validation loss: 0.21047